rohitdavas/rohitdavas.github.io/index.md

 ### Undergradaute 2017 - 2021
 I pursued my bachelors in Computer Science and engineering from Indian Institute of Technology ( IIT ), Jammu, India.
 It is one of the presitigious insitute in India.
 During my time there, I participated in various inter IIT tech meets, and held leadership position multiple time, the most significant of which was as Cultural secretaory.

 I collaborated with Professors for work in AI.
 A result of which led to successful publications, term papers and various semester projects.
 I am immensly grateful to professors there for their teaching.
-To Dr. Harkeerat Kaur for her guidance in research and for Prof. Sumit Kumar Pandey for his guidance during hard times and for carrer.
+To Dr. Harkeerat Kaur for her guidance in research and for Prof. Sumit Kumar Pandey for his guidance during hard times and for career.